Meet the Volunteers

 Volunteers are at the heart of VASL; they are the driving force behind the services that we deliver.
 All our services have volunteering roles and these vary from having a chat to someone over the age of 60, to driving someone from a to b, to making a phone call, or taking photos for our website.
 All our opportunities are listed on volunteer for us (link – 31).

-To get an idea of what it’s like to volunteer at VASL we made a series of videos in 2018 interviewing some of the volunteers from three of our services.
+To get an idea of what it’s like to volunteer at VASL we made a series of videos for Volunteers’ Week interviewing some of the volunteers from three of our services.
 Have a listen to what they have to say:

 Dorothy decided she didn’t want to sit inside staring at four walls, but got out there and did something to help others, so she became a volunteer driver for the VASL Car Scheme.